DecarbNexus/useeio_ghg_sources_disaggregation/README.md

 # USEEIO GHG Sources Disaggregation

-This repository provides a reproducible workflow to disaggregate USEEIO sector emissions into their underlying greenhouse gas (GHG) sources.
-It enriches EPA's greenhouse gas inventory (GHGI) data with detailed metadata, breaking down each sector's emissions by:
+This repository provides a reproducible workflow to disaggregate USEEIO sector direct emissions into their underlying greenhouse gas (GHG) sources.
+It enriches the greenhouse gas data output of flowsa, which allocates the US EPA's national greenhouse gas inventory (GHGI) data to NAICS sectors, with detailed metadata.
+This allows users to break down each sector's emissions by:

-- **GHG Sources**: Activity categories (combustion, processes, fugitives), subcategories, and specific activities
+- **Activities**: Activity categories (combustion, processes, fugitives), subcategories, and specific activities
 - **Greenhouse Gases**: CO2, CH4, N2O, HFCs, PFCs, SF6, NF3, and other fluorinated gases
 - **Fuel Types**: Natural gas, coal, petroleum products, etc. (when applicable)
 - **IPCC Categories**: Energy, Industrial Processes, Agriculture, Waste, etc.

-The main outputs are Excel workbooks, CSVs, Parquet files, and JSON-LD with absolute emissions (kg, kgCO2e, MTCO2e) and relative contributions by source.
+The main outputs are Excel workbooks, CSVs, Parquet files, and JSON-LD with absolute emissions (kg, kgCO2e, MTCO2e) and relative contributions to sector totals.

 ## Just here for the data? (no coding required)

 ### Interactive visual

-- Try the interactive sunburst visualization: https://decarbnexus.github.io/Flowsa_extract_GHG_sources/
+- Try the interactive sunburst visualization: https://open.decarbnexus.com/useeio_ghg_sources_disaggregation/
-- Pick a sector and explore Activity Categories → Subcategories → GHG Sources → Gases using Relative Contribution values
+- Pick a sector and explore the composition of its scope 1 emissions

 ### Data tables